flutter/website/tutorials/layout/index.md

 <img src="images/sample-flutter-layout.png" alt="node tree representing sample layout">

 Most of this should look as you might expect, but you might be wondering about the Containers (shown in pink).
-Container is a special widget that allows you to customize its child widget.
+Container is a widget that allows you to customize its child widget.
 Use a Container when you want to add padding, margins, borders, or background color, to name some of its capabilities.
 If you are familiar with web programming, Container is similar to an HTML `<div>`.

 In this example, each Text widget is placed in a Container to add margins.
-The entire Row is also placed in a Container to align the row's children so that the free space in the row is divided evenly between, before, and after the children.
+The entire Row is also placed in a Container to add padding around the row.

 The rest of the UI in this example is controlled by properties.
 Set an Icon's color using its `color` property.